6 Common Reasons Software Projects Take Longer Than Expected

-It is true that one of the major problems with building web or mobile apps is that software projects take longer than planned.
+It is true that one of the major problems with building web or mobile apps is software projects taking longer than planned.

 What slows down a software project?
 In this article, we take an honest look at the common reasons why projects run over their initial time estimates.
-For each item, we offer suggestions on how, as a software product/software owner, you can help manage these issues and keep your project on track.
+For each item, we offer suggestions on how, as a software product owner, you can help manage these issues and keep your project on track.

 1. Software Planning: Insufficient Effort & Optimistic Estimates

 It truly takes time and experience to make an accurate software plan.
 With software, you have hundreds of tasks and several resources to coordinate with overlapping dependencies.
 And unlike building a house, these tasks are largely intangible.

 The truth is, not all clients want to spend 1-2 weeks planning at the very beginning of a project.
 They want to focus their dollars on pure development.
 This is completely fine, as long as everyone recognizes that the plan driving the project is a loose roadmap and nothing more.

 When you do take the time to make a solid plan, your team should have the experience to include all the non-development tasks, like environment set-up and test plan creation, that go into building great software.
 When your plan ignores a lot of small, necessary tasks, it is only reasonable that your project will take longer than planned.

-Another common phenomenon in project planning and estimation is that software developers provide optimistic estimates.
+Another common phenomenon in planning and estimating software project length is that software developers provide optimistic estimates.
 By this, I mean they think they can complete tasks in a smaller amount of time than is realistic.
-A good project manager will add a buffer to estimates so to account for unknowns along the way.
+A good project manager will add a buffer to estimates, helping to account for unknowns along the way.

 When reviewing a software project plan, ask your team about non-development tasks and if they are included.
 You can also ask them how accurately their developers estimate their work, and if collaboration, testing, and re-work are included in the estimates.
 This can help you develop a more accurate picture of the overall speed of software development.